WDAqua/Qanary-Chatbot-UI/README.md

 ## How To Deploy  using `docker-compose`

 The chatbot UI can easily be deployed by using the existing Docker set-up or by simply [pulling the official image from Dockerhub](#how-to-deploy-via-docker-image-from-dockerhub).
+The images are available as [`qanary/qanary-ui` at Docker Hub](https://hub.docker.com/r/qanary/qanary-ui/tags).

 ### Prerequisites